JoernStoehler/template-reactrouterv7-copilot/docs/codestyle.md

 - File naming: `kebab-case.tsx` for components, `kebab-case.ts` for utilities
 - Route components must be placed in `app/routes/` directory
 - Test files are colocated with implementation: `file.ts` and `file.test.ts`
+- Storybook stories are colocated with components: `file.tsx` and `file.stories.tsx`

 ## React & Routing Conventions